adtiburon-vt/curso-programacion-avanzada-python/retos/lab03/stage03.md

-# ✅ Resolución paso a paso — Fase 3 Simplificada
+# ✅ Resolución paso a paso

 ---